MoriyaFaith/R-MOR-REFORGED/RELEASE/README.md

 - Added ItemDisplays
 - Added 3 built-in emotes.

-*Special thanks to Jaysian for commissioning the new HAN-D Model/Anims!*
+*Special thanks to Jaysian for commissioning Dotflare for the new HAN-D Model/Anims!*